 Further, Adaptive Insights research shows that 75% of CFOs want their teams to have a significant and strong impact on their organization, yet only 46% expect that their team will have that kind of impact this year.
 The chief reason continues to be a lack of time for strategic planning.

 The clear benefits of rolling forecasts

 Despite these time-crunch challenges, the benefits of getting to rolling forecasts are clear.
-The APQC survey showed that organizations that use rolling forecasts are better aligned with unfolding business strategy, are more effective at business analysis, derive greater value from their budgeting and planning processes, and have more reliable forecasts than those that do not use them.
+The APQC survey showed that organizations that use rolling forecasts are better aligned with unfolding business strategy, are more effective at business and financial analysis, derive greater value from their budgeting and planning processes, and have more reliable forecasts than those that do not use them.
 The survey revealed that 94% of businesses that use rolling forecasts described their business analysis as effective.
 Only 50% of those that do not use rolling forecasts described their analysis that way.

 Finance leaders need to clearly promote the many benefits of rolling forecasts and how they can directly impact business results.
 For example, you can produce a cash flow forecast at the end of a rolling financial forecast process—resulting in a consolidated balance sheet and an accurate view of cash flow for the entire enterprise.
 Getting C-suite buy-in helps pave the way to get the resources and time needed to develop relevant and robust rolling forecasts.

 Moving to rolling forecasts is possible at organizations that have executive support and invest in new, cloud-based finance software.
 These solutions offer easy-to-navigate dashboards and scores of time-saving hacks that can free finance pros from transactional busywork and allow them to focus on more strategic activities that improve business performance.

 Like a state-of-the-art GPS, rolling forecasts can go a long way toward helping you get where you want to go—and position FP&A to be a driver of the business, not stuck in the back seat.